fitbl4nk/bl4nk.kr/content/blog/SECCOMP using prctl function/index.md

 0003: 0x35 0x06 0x00 0x40000000  if (A >= 0x40000000) goto 0010
 ```

-The `0001` line is the logic to check if the architecture is `X86_64`, and why does it check if the `sys_number` of the `0003` line is greater than `0x40000000`?
+The `0001` line is the logic to check if the architecture is `X86_64`, then why does it check if the `sys_number` of the `0003` line is greater than `0x40000000`?

 The reason is the compatibility of the `X86_64` architecture.
-It was developed so that the instructions used in the previous 32-bit can be used in the 64-bit architecture as is, and this is called the x32 ABI.
+It was developed for the instructions used in the previous 32-bit to be also used in the 64-bit architecture, and this whole concept is called the x32 ABI.
 Therefore, 32-bit syscalls can be called in the 64-bit architecture, and the method for doing so is to add `0x40000000` to the 64-bit syscall number in Linux.

 Let's look at the code of the `do_syscall_x32` function that is called when a 32-bit syscall is actually called in the Linux kernel.